 OneNet and Procura do not pay bills and do not have an obligation to pay for services rendered to an injured worker or claimant authorized to access a OneNet PPO Network care provider.
 We send the priced bill to the appropriate payer for adjudication and payment determination.
 You are required to accept the OneNet contracted amount as payment in full for covered services.

-For compensable workers’ compensation-related services, the injured worker may not be billed, and there are no copayments, deductibles, or coinsurances.
+For compensable workers’ compensation-related services, the injured worker may not be billed.
+There are no copayments, deductibles, or coinsurances.
 Balance billing is prohibited for all services covered by a workers’ compensation benefit plan.
 A health care provider may not bill participants for non-professional services including charges for overhead, administration fees, malpractice surcharges, membership fees, fees for referrals, or fees for completing bill forms or submitting additional information.
 If OneNet rejects or denies a bill because a health care provider failed to follow policies and procedures, the patient may not be billed.

 For compensable auto claims, the claimant may have deductibles according to their policy.
 The claimant is responsible for those deductibles.
 An auto liability policy may also contain limited benefits.
-Once those benefits are exhausted, the claimant is responsible for all remaining charges or the services can be billed through their health insurance carrier if there are additional benefits for the claimant to utilize.
+Once those benefits are exhausted, the claimant is responsible for all remaining charges or the services can be billed through their health insurance carrier if there are additional benefits for the claimant to use.

 The OneNet client must send you an EOB or remittance advice indicating that the OneNet PPO Network was accessed and the reimbursement amount for those services.
 The EOB shows: